MattNikonorov/ATA-interview-blog_post/README.md

 you'd probably find out that you aren't able to directly edit the files the way you are able to adit files in your trusty code editor like VScode.

 **Unbenownst to quite a few people, there is in fact a way to directly edit files inside a virtual machine without using third party applications or addons!**

+## Using the 'nano' command, you can edit remote files inside virtual machines inside your terminal, here's how